LSFLK/Copper/copper-server/kubernetes/README.md

   // check all pods created under monitoring namespace kubectl get pods --namespace=monitoring

-  Hear you can get pod name
+  You can get pod name from above command.

 ```
 ### Once you created the emailserver it's services has to be run manualy